aidotse/PASEOS/README.md

 #### Using the cfg

-When you instantiate PASEOS as shown in [Initializing PASEOS](#initializing-paseos), PASEOS instance is created by using the default configuration.
-However, sometimes it is useful to use a custom configuration. <br> The next code snippet will show how to start the PASEOS simulation with a time different from `pk.epoch(0)` by loading a custom configuration.
+When you instantiate PASEOS as shown in [Initializing PASEOS](#initializing-paseos), a PASEOS instance is created by using the default configuration.
+However, sometimes it is useful to use a custom configuration.

+The next code snippet will show how to start the PASEOS simulation with a time different from `pk.epoch(0)` (MJD2000) by loading a custom configuration.

 ```py
 import pykep as pk